This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 What you provide

-- Final content, or content placeholders with a clear delivery date
+- Final content, or placeholders with a clear delivery date

 - Figma link preferred.
 Finalised layouts for each breakpoint you care about